abeconnelly/untap/README.md

 Updating the Database
 ---

-The Quick start uses a static dump of the database and may not be up-to-date.
+The Quick start uses a static snapshot of the database and may not be up-to-date.
 To re-scrape all the data yourself for a more up-to-date copy, see the following instructions.

 You may need several dependencies if they're not installed already.